dannsam/xenko-docs/manual/get-started/launch-xenko.md

 ![Start button of Xenko launcher](media/xenko-launcher-start-button.png)

-For more details about the Xenko launcher see [Xenko launcher](../xenko-launcher/index.md).
+For more details about the Xenko launcher, see [Xenko launcher](../xenko-launcher/index.md).

 Now, you’re ready to create your first project in Game Studio.
 For information on how to create a project, see [Create a project](create-a-project.md).